istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 #### Adding headers to request

-Running a valid request, you should receive the echo body with the new header `x-validated-by: my-security-checkpoint` and the header `x-force-authorized` removed:
+Running a valid request, you should receive the echo body with the new header "x-validated-by: my-security-checkpoint" and the header "x-force-authorized" removed:

 {{< text bash >}}
 $ kubectl exec -n my-app curly -c curly  -- curl -s httpbin/get -H "x-force-authorized: true"